 'Garlands are amazing – on fireplaces, banisters, and as part of your table,' says Chrissie Rucker OBE, founder and owner of The White Company.
 'If you don’t want the fiddle of winding fairy lights in, our pre-lit Symons garland is stunning and switches on at the touch of a button'

 'Most people think you need to buy a Christmas garland to make a table centerpiece for the table, but there are some really beautiful ways to craft one yourself,' says Emma Deterding, founder and creative director at KDLoves.

 'For me it's all about using color and pattern to create a fun, statement tablescape that everyone will love, but balancing this with natural materials is the key to creating a beautiful and harmonious festive atmosphere.

 Start by laying fronds of fresh pine or eucalyptus stems down the center of the table, fanning the foliage out to fill the space, the natural fragrance of both of these will capture the essence of Christmas with ease.
 Once you're happy with the foliage, you can then build this up with pine cones to add another natural element, before filling it out with glass candlesticks and baubles in an array of bright colors and patterns to add character and personality.
 A rainbow of colors will really make your table setting pop and add to that festive magic!'

 If your dining table is on the narrow side, then opt for a slimline Christmas garland that won't encroach on the limited space available.
-'Our jingling bell garland is a lovely way to dress up your table,' says Chrissie Rucker OBE, founder and owner of The White Company.
-'Due to its slim design, it saves on space and can be used as an alternative to larger garlands, draped on tables, mantels, or round bannisters for a magical ambience.
-Its authentic sleigh-bell sound truly signals the start of Christmas.'
+'Our Pre-Lit Fir Cone Garland is a lovely way to dress up your table,' says Chrissie Rucker OBE, founder and owner of The White Company.
+'Due to its slim design, it saves on space and can be used as an alternative to larger garlands, draped on tables, mantels, or round bannisters for a magical ambience – it also creates an inviting, cozy lighting display too!'